VikaAvd/Python-DataQuality/README.md

   last iz TO calculate nuMber OF Whitespace characteRS in this Tex. caREFULL, not only Spaces, but ALL whitespaces.
 I got 87.

 ## Home task #4
 Refactor the homework from the module 3 using functional approach with decomposition

+## Home task #5
+Create a tool, which will do user generated news feed:
+1.User select what data type he wants to add
+2.Provide record type required data
+3.Record is published on text file in special format

+You need to implement:
+1.News – text and city as input.
+Date is calculated during publishing.
+2.Privat ad – text and expiration date as input.
+Day left is calculated during publishing.
+3.Your unique one with unique publish rules.

+Each new record should be added to the end of file.
+Commit file in git for review.